-Automation fails when teams copy a single-facility design and try to spread it everywhere.
+Automation fails when teams copy a single-facility design and spread it everywhere.
 The architecture needs to centralize what must stay consistent while allowing facilities to differ where they legitimately should.

 The EMR Fragmentation Problem

 Multi-site organizations rarely run a single EMR system across all facilities.
 Mergers bring legacy systems, different care settings have specialized needs, and even organizations standardized on one vendor often run different versions across sites.
-Data on hospital EHR adoption confirms that while acute care hospitals have reached near-universal EMR adoption, the systems they use remain deeply fragmented.
+Data on hospital EHR adoption (HealthIT.gov, 2024) confirms that while adoption is near-universal, the systems remain deeply fragmented.
 A health system with 30 facilities might operate 4-5 different EMR platforms, each with its own data model, API capabilities, and export formats.

 The Centralized-Federated Pattern